-We remove the worry of complying with Thailand taxation, payroll, and employment laws to safeguard your expansion plans.
+We remove the worry of complying with Thailand taxation, payroll, and employment laws to safeguard your international expansion plans.
 You may encounter some challenges regarding payroll but allow us to take the reins and answer any of your questions and concerns with our trusty guide on payroll for Thailand.

 What Thai Payroll Options are available for Companies?

 Remote payroll: This option allows businesses to operate under a single payroll system, by adding employees in Thailand to the parent company’s payroll.
 However, these employees must operate under different regulations, which is likely to cause problems.